linkernetworks/vortex/developers/README.md

 ```
 If there're any error in the step(2), please copy the `config.bk` to restor your kubernets config.

-Now, you can use `kubectl config get-contexts` to see the `kubernetes-admin@kubernetes` in the list and then use the `kuubectl config use-context kubernetes-admin@kubernetes` to manipulate the VM's kubernetes.
+Now, you can use `kubectl config get-contexts` to see the `kubernetes-admin@kubernetes` in the list and then use the `kubectl config use-context kubernetes-admin@kubernetes` to manipulate the VM's kubernetes.